-With the flexible portion of the coupling positioned on the shaft, tighten the two setscrews in an alternating sequence until the bushing and coupling are fully secured.
+With the flexible portion of the coupling and the bushing properly positioned on the shaft, tighten the two setscrews in an alternating sequence until the bushing and coupling are fully secured.
 Torque the setscrews to 14.5 ft. lbs.
 (175 in. lbs. or 2,02 m. kg.).